NCCA/ase-assignment-Annmariekbar/README.md

 ## Starting my code
-I wasn't completely sure on everything I wanted to do with this game, so I deicded to start with the basics, which was being abe to move the fish around.
+I wasn't completely sure on everything I wanted to do with this game, based on my research, there was a lot of gameplay I was missing such as a way to lose/win.
+I deicded to start with the basics, which was being abe to move the fish around.

 ### The basics